 - On one episode of Family Guy, Peter is swept up in a wave of pro-Americanism that ultimately leads to a crusade against immigrants, of which he, naturally, turns out to be one.

 Peter: [Wearing a suit made of an American flag] This is how a patriot dresses.

 Stewie: You look like the Statue of Liberty's pimp.

-Parodied in PS238: The universe's local Captain Patriotic is getting up in the years, and both the Democratic and Republican party wants his successor to adhere to their party line.
+- Parodied in PS238: The universe's local Captain Patriotic is getting up in the years, and both the Democratic and Republican Party want his successor to adhere to their party line.
 Thus, they push their own candidates, both of whom constantly try to out-patriotic the other on-screen.
 Did we mention both of said candidates are in primary school and none of their classmates understand anything of what they're doing?

-The third film.
-Only than it's Afghani patriotism rather than American.
+- The third film.
+Only then it's Afghani patriotism rather than American.

-Reg Shoe is another example from Discworld.
-In fact, when he actually GETS involved in a Revolution (in which nobody pays any attention to him), in the final battle that is the climax of Night Watch, Reg Shoe is killed by several crossbow bolts.
+- Reg Shoe.
+In fact, when he actually GETS involved in a Revolution (in which nobody pays any attention to him), in the final battle that is the climax of Night Watch Discworld, Reg Shoe is killed by several crossbow bolts.
 His revolutionary fervor is so great that this doesn't stop him, and he only gets more enthusiastic as a zombie.